General Policies and Procedures

 Proper dress is proportionate to the dignity of one’s activities; coveralls, for instance, are suited to manual labor but not to divine worship.
 Those who dress improperly display an indifference towards nobler pursuits.
-Accordingly, more formal dress is to be worn throughout the week in the chapel, offices, classrooms, laboratories, dining hall, and library and for formal dinners and Sunday brunch.
+Accordingly, more formal dress is to be worn throughout each class day, until 3:30 p.m., in the chapel, office building, classrooms, laboratories, library, and dining hall.
 Women are to wear skirts or dresses of modest length with modest sleeve lines and necklines and dress shoes or sandals.
-Men shall wear slacks, shirts with collars, and dress shoes (or sandals) with socks.
+Men are to wear slacks, shirts with collars, and dress shoes (or sandals) with socks.

 In keeping with the College’s intention to establish a dignified community of learning, extreme hairstyles and other such distracting bodily accoutrements are not permitted on campus.

 Parking and Traffic